 Cost per part

-At the end of the day, users of AM technology want to be able to produce a part at lower cost.
+At the end of the day, users of Additive Manufacturing technology want to be able to produce a part at lower cost.
 So which technology offers the best deal?
 It is cautionary at this juncture to say that it depends on the geometry of the part in question.
 The size of the part and the number of parts that can be produced in a single build will greatly affect the economics.
 The bigger the build volume of the machine in question, the greater the number of parts that can be built at one time.

 There is, however, good evidence to suggest that titanium parts produced by PBF-EB are less expensive than the same parts produced by PBF-LB.
 This may not be true for other alloys at this stage, since PBF-EB is presently heavily geared towards titanium alloys.
 In making the comparison, we measure total cost, which means that we include pre- and post-processing costs.